Raising Real Men’s Gift Guide for Boys

 For pretend-world-play indoors, we liked Playmobil when our children were younger; it’s built so well the castles and ships we bought when our grown-up son was a toddler still look like new.
 Our guys also loved the Brio system of toy trains.
 It’s great to have things you can add to over the years – it simplifies shopping for grandparents, too.

 For boys young and old, inspirational things like our Men of Iron poster can give them a vision of what it means to be a godly man – a courageous leader.
 One mom said, “I hope they read it a hundred times!”
+You can get it FREE with purchase right now!

 Like it or not, imaginative play for boys usually involves war.